grettke/help/Org-Mode_Fundamentals.md

     -   Memorable
         -   So you can remember where you created it and when
         -   So you can share it and let the recipient know (in theory useful)
-        -   So you can enable a non Emacs/Org-Mode user to work with the tangled code referencing it&rsquo;s origin
+        -   So you can enable a non Emacs/Org-Mode user to work with the tangled code referencing it's origin
     -   Valid
         -   Must be both LaTeX label and XHTML identifier compliant
             -   `org-lint` checks for this